-- Check for student's understanding by having students write down the answers to the following questions.
+- 1. Check for student's understanding by having students write down the answers to the following questions.
 Collect their answers and review to check for comprehension. - a.
 Why are traffic laws important for bicyclists? - b.
-What should you do when you see a stop sign? - c.
-What is one way to be predictable to drivers? - d.
+How do you bicycle safely in the road? - c.
+How do you bicycle safely on the sidewalk? - d.
+Why is it important to ride as straight as you can? - e.
 When should you use hand signals?